 Organizations that don’t invest in security awareness are extremely susceptible to cyber attacks.
 Your spam filter, firewall, IPS, SIEM, NAC, app whitelisting and other security controls will not help you when the human is breached.
 The only way to make those tools effective is to get your users involved in cyber defense. -Joshua Crumbaugh

-Effective Security Awareness Training Strategies, According to IT Managers
+Effective Cyber Security Awareness Training Strategies, According to IT Managers

 Our experts offered great insight on why and how to implement an effective security awareness training program, but I also asked IT managers on Spiceworks how they effectively taught their employees or clients to be more vigilant about cyber threats.
 Here are some of their responses: